SCBWI New England

 West Greenwich, Rhode Island

-Friday only participants will enjoy a terrific presentation from illustrator extraordinaire, Kelly Murphy, and uber-talented author, Leslie Connor.
-The morning will end with a first pages activity with all of our mentors.
-Afterwards, visit with other professionals over a relaxing lunch that boasts an outstanding menu.
-Although one-on-one critiques with mentors are not included for day-only participants, group peer critiques take place all afternoon.
+Friday only participants will enjoy insightful presentations from author, Lynda Mullaly Hunt and John Cusick, agent at Greenhouse Literary.
+Afterwards, visit with other professionals over a relaxing lunch that boasts some of the best food you’ll have all year.
+Although one-on-one critiques with mentors are not included for day-only participants, group peer critiques and other interest-based groups (marketing, querying, and other topics) will take place all afternoon.

-Saturday only participants will enjoy presentations from (1) Shauna (Fay) Rossano, Associate Editor, G.P.
-Putnam's Sons, (2) Bethany Strout, Editorial Assistant, Little, Brown Books for Young Readers and (3) Sara Crowe, Agent at Harvey Kilinger, Inc. Then, enjoy the company and professionalism of other participants over a delicious lunch.
+Saturday only participants will enjoy enlightening presentations from three amazing editors (1) Mallory Kass (2) Sylvie Frank and (3) Kendra Levin.
+Then, enjoy the company and professionalism of other participants over a delicious lunch.

 There will be a book sale each day for your browsing pleasure.
 Sorry!
 No credit cards accepted.